-The following are general requirements for officers and other law enforcement personnel to collect and submit evidence to the Firearms Section.
-As in all cases, common sense should be used to protect the integrity of evidence and ensure the safety of those who will handle it.
+The following are general requirements for officers and other law enforcement personnel for collecting and submitting evidence to the Firearms Section.
+As in all cases, common sense should be used when attempting to protect the integrity of evidence as well as the insuring the safety of those who will handle the evidence.